 Open eCard build on Raspbian Buster fails due to invalid certificate

-Added by Burkhard Austermühl about 4 years ago
+Added by Burkhard Austermühl almost 5 years ago

 On a Raspberry 4 with Raspbian Buster, I have generated a Java / Maven environment as required in the Open eCard Github INSTALL.md file: Java OpenJDK 13, Maven 3.6.3